Directors and company secretaries will often change over the life of a company. Changes will arise for a variety of reasons including:

 - Informing the directors’ and officers’ liability insurers;

-- If the person is the sole company secretary and one is required then a replacement will be needed;
+- If the person is the sole company secretary and one is required (for a public limited company) then a replacement will be needed;

 - If the person is the sole individual director then a replacement will be needed urgently in line with the requirements of the Companies Act 2006.

 The company must notify Companies House within 14 days